본문 바로가기 대메뉴 바로가기

 Ecological resistance to invasive plant, Humulus japonicus Siebold & Zucc.

 Invasive plants reduce species diversity in riparian ecosystems and even harm human health.
 Humulus japonicus was designated as an invasive species by the Ministry of Environment in 2019.
-It is necessary to propose an ecological management plan to limit invasion and prevent its spread.
+Proposing an ecological management plan to limit invasion and prevent its spread is necessary.
 Based on the previously proposed 'ecological resistance' hypothesis, the interaction between plant species that grow naturally in the same space as H. japonicus and study the possibility that the species richness of the habitat resists the invasion and establishment of H. japonicus.

-Abiotic and biotic environmental factor characters of habitat of H. japonicus in Yeongsan-gang River
+Abiotic and biotic environmental factor characters of the habitat of H. japonicus in Yeongsan-gang River

 Ecological resistance to H. japonicus invasion